 Definition of work

 In Physics, work performed by an object is understood as the amount of energy that needs to be supplied to move by a certain distance.
 For example, it can be the energy required to carry heavy bags up the stairs.
 Generally, it is calculated as force multiplied by the displacement an object travels.
+Precisely speaking, it's a dot product between these two quantities.
 It is measured in joules (J), which are expressed as

 kg * m^2 / s^2 in SI units, or in kilowatt hours (kWh).